How to Stop Nightmares

 - For Teens.
 The frequency of nightmares generally reduces as children become adolescents.
 Causes for ongoing bad dreams in teens include stress and medications.
 Other factors include emotional issues, major life changes, and drug or alcohol use.

 - For Adults.
-Some of the most common causes of nightmares for adults include anxiety, stress, trauma, sleep deprivation, medications, alcohol withdrawal, sleep apnea, food before bed, and sleep disorders.
+Some of the most common causes of nightmares include anxiety, stress, trauma, sleep deprivation, medications, alcohol withdrawal, sleep apnea, food before bed, and sleep disorders.
 In some cases, psychological stress stemming from posttraumatic stress disorder (PSTD) triggers chronic nightmares.
 Research found that up to 96% of posttraumatic stress disorder sufferers can suffer from nightmares.
 PSTD is a severe anxiety disorder that can develop after exposure to a traumatic event, such as combat, a natural disaster, or a violent attack.

 How Nightmares Affect Your Sleep

 Having a nightmare leads to sleep fragmentation.
 In other words, it disrupts your night of sleep.
 If you wake up for another reason, you may be able to drift back to sleep relatively quickly.
 However, the lingering emotions of a nightmare are more likely to keep you awake longer.

 Nightmare disorder is a very rare condition that causes frequent, distressing dreams most nights.
 This disorder is very disruptive to sleep, causing insomnia, daytime tiredness, fatigue, and difficulty functioning normally.